 (b) Selection of Bonds for Redemption.
-If less than all of the Refunding Bonds are called for redemption, Refunding Bonds shall be redeemed in inverse order of maturities (or as otherwise directed by the District), and if less than all of the Refunding Bonds of any given maturity are called for redemption, the portions of Refunding Bonds of a given maturity to be redeemed shall be determined by lot.
+If less than all of the Refunding Bonds are called for redemption, Refunding Bonds shall be redeemed as directed by the District, and if not so directed, in inverse order of maturities, and if less than all of the Refunding Bonds of any given maturity are called for redemption, the portions of Refunding Bonds of a given maturity to be redeemed shall be redeemed as directed by the District, and if not so directed, shall be determined by lot.